Freeview (New Zealand)

 Freeview is New Zealand's free-to-air television platform.
-It is operated by a joint venture between the country's major free-to-air broadcasters – government-owned Television New Zealand and Radio New Zealand, government-subsidised Whakaata Māori, and the American-owned Warner Bros.
-Discovery (operators of Three, Bravo, Eden and Rush).
+It is operated by a joint venture between the country's major free-to-air broadcasters – government-owned Television New Zealand and Radio New Zealand, government-subsidised Whakaata Māori, and the commercially-owned Sky Network Television.

-It consists of a HD-capable digital terrestrial television service to around 86% of the population in the major urban and provincial centres of New Zealand, and a standard-definition satellite television service, covering the whole of mainland New Zealand and the major offshore islands.
-Freeview uses the DVB-S and DVB-T standards on government-provided spectrum.
+It consists of a digital terrestrial television service to around 86% of the population in the major urban and provincial centres of New Zealand, and a satellite television service, covering the whole of mainland New Zealand and the major offshore islands.
+Both services are HD-capable as of 2025.
+Freeview uses the DVB-S2 and DVB-T standards on government-provided spectrum.

 Additionally, an IPTV service is provided via the Freeview Streaming TV app, available on a range of smart TVs and Android TV devices.

 Freeview was launched in May 2007, preparing for analogue switch-off, which began on 30 September 2012 and was completed on 1 December 2013.
 In 2014, it was estimated that Freeview made up approximately 61.7% of the television share in New Zealand.

 Freeview-certified set-top boxes and IDTVs, as well as PVRs, are available at most major retailers.
 Uncertified equipment can also be used to receive the service, which may have advantages (cheaper, extra features, international channels) and disadvantages (no/limited EPG, no auto-retuning) over certified equipment.